 Exit the Tableau shell.
 Run the following command:

 Restart the TSM business services.
-Run the following script:
+Run the following script commands:

 # Always edit this file on Tableau Server as the unprivileged user.
 By default, tableau, is the unprivileged user created by Tableau Server during installation. # Set environment variables http_proxy and https_proxy to point to your proxy host. # For example, to set the proxy to example-host for ports 80 and 443, run the following commands: # http_proxy=http://example-host:80/ https_proxy=http://example-host:443/ # # Take care to use 'http' when you specify the URL for the https_proxy environmental variable. # Do not specify the 'https' protocol for the value of the https_proxy environmental variable. # # To bypass the proxy server, specify exceptions in the no_proxy variable.
-Use this variable if your proxy server does not route internal addresses. # You should also add exceptions to this proxy configuration to guarantee that all communications within a local Tableau Server cluster (if you have one now or will have one later) do not route to the proxy server. # For example, to specify exceptions for internal traffic and to another node in the cluster: # no_proxy="localhost,127.0.0.1,other.node" # # Where other.node is the host name of another node in the Tableau Server cluster.
+Use this variable if your proxy server does not route internal addresses. # You must also add exceptions to this proxy configuration to guarantee that all communications within a local Tableau Server cluster (if you have one now or will have one later) do not route to the proxy server. # Enter both the host name and the IP address for each computer.
+Additionally, include the cannonical host name (localhost) and IP address (127.0.0.1) for the local computer. # For example, to specify exceptions for a three-node cluster: # no_proxy="localhost,127.0.0.1,hostname1,hostname2,hostname3,IP1,IP2,IP3" # # Where "hostname1" is the actual hostname of node 1, and "IP1" is the actual IP address of node 1, etc.

 A reverse proxy is a server that receives requests from external (internet) clients and forwards them to Tableau Server.
 Why use a reverse proxy?
 The basic answer is security.
 A reverse proxy makes Tableau Server available to the internet without having to expose the individual IP address of that particular Tableau Server to the internet.
 A reverse proxy also acts as an authentication and pass-through device, so that no data is stored where people outside the company can get to it.
 This requirement can be important for organizations that are subject to various privacy regulations such as PCI, HIPAA, or SOX.